 How Does Primary Care Help You?

 You cannot overstate the value of primary care.
-The following are a few reasons finding a primary care provider is vital in maintaining long-term health:
+The following are a few reasons finding a primary care provider is vital for maintaining long-term health:

-- Primary Care Helps You Live Longer: Mywheaton.org states that people with a primary care medical professional actually live longer than those without one.
-This is because people who regularly visit a primary care professional are more apt to discover life-shortening illnesses like stroke, heart disease, or even cancer.
-Generally, the sooner these serious medical conditions are detected, the sooner and better chance medical intervention can prevent loss of life.
+- Primary Care Helps You Live Longer: Research shows that people with a primary care provider (PCP) live longer than those without one.
+This is because people who regularly visit a PCP are more apt to discover life-shortening illnesses like stroke, heart disease, or even cancer.
+Generally, the earlier these serious medical conditions are detected, the sooner and better the chance medical intervention can prevent loss of life.

-- They Know You and Provide Personalized Care: By visiting your primary care provider on a regular basis best assures continuity of care.
-Even if you visit another medical specialist, the emergency room, or urgent care, it’s important to share the details and records of your visit with your primary care provider.
-He or she can then better understand and know your health history to best provide you the appropriate and personalized care.
+- They Know You and Provide Personalized Care: Visiting your PCP on a regular basis best assures continuity of care.
+Even if you visit another medical specialist, the emergency room, or urgent care, it’s important to share the details and records of your visit with your PCP.
+He or she can then better understand and know your health history in order to provide you with the best, most appropriate, and most personalized care.

 - They Can Coordinate Your Care: In some cases, you may be referred to a specialist.
-However, your primary care provider will still continue to coordinate your overall care plan.
-He or she can help explain the various treatments and diagnosis given to you by other medical professionals.
+However, your PCP will continue to coordinate your overall care plan.
+He or she can help explain the various treatments and diagnoses given to you by other medical professionals.

-- They Help You Stay Healthy: Your primary care provider can help you stay out of the hospital by recommending healthy lifestyle choices, monitoring medications, conducting regular exams, and asking you questions about your overall health.
-The healthier you are, the more you can enjoy life and go about your day.
+- They Help You Stay Healthy: Your PCP can help you stay out of the hospital by recommending healthy lifestyle choices, monitoring medications, conducting regular exams, and asking you questions about your overall health.

-- They Provide Much Needed Screenings: Colonoscopies, glucose testing, mammograms, blood pressure monitoring and more can all be performed or arranged by your primary care provider.
+- They Coordinate Recommended Screenings: Colonoscopies, bone density tests, mammograms, and more are arranged by your primary care provider.
 These routine screenings can be the difference between life and death when it comes to finding illnesses in their earliest stages.

 - They Save You Time: Life is busy.
 Thankfully, primary care can save you time.
 You can schedule a time to be seen, often the same day, and alleviate long wait times at urgent care or the emergency room.

-- Saves You Money: According to HealthCare.gov, the average three-day hospital stay costs around $30,000.
-The aim of primary care is to prevent, find, and treat problems early in order to help avoid more serious health complications.
+- Saves You Money: Current statistics show the average three-day hospital stay costs around $30,000.
+The aim of primary care is to prevent, find, and treat problems early to help avoid more serious health complications.

 What’s Different About Primary Care for Patients Aged 60 and Older?

-Primary care is a vital part of well-rounded medical care.
+It is well known that older adults make up the bulk of patients in the health care system.
+These older adults often have multiple chronic conditions and are seen by many providers in various facilities.
+Primary care at AgeWell is a vital part of well-rounded medical care.
 Sure, you might still have to see a specialist now and again.
 However, simply having a go-to point person will reduce the overall confusion of your medical care.
-It will also save you time, money and help you establish a valuable relationship with a trusted medical professional.
+It will also save you time and money, as well as help you establish a valuable relationship with a trusted medical professional.